utkuaydn/androbugs-v.2.1.0/README.md

 - Check an app’s security protections (marked as ```<Hacker>```, designed for app repackaging hacking)
 - Find and decode base64 encoded strings
 - Easy development and integration of new vulnerability vectors (see [EXTENDING.md](EXTENDING.md))
+- Check for any possibilites of permission abuse
+- Check for package listeners and if an app is obtaining list of installed applications

 ## Setup